Understanding the relationship between depression and disease activity in Ulcerative Colitis

-Investigating the relationship between depression and UC.
+This research investigated the relationship between depression and Colitis.

 Prof Chris Dickens, University of Exeter

-What is this research looking at?
+What this research looked at

-The researchers hope that this study will reveal which factors can predict if a person with UC is at greater risk of developing depression.
-This will allow clinicians to personalise patient care to provide the support patients need, and target treatments more accurately.
+By clarifying the relationship between Colitis, depression and quality of life, the researchers hope that these results will allow clinicians to personalise patient care to provide the support people need, and target treatments more accurately.

 Our Funding: £119,721